shield44-project/crime-hotspot/README.md

 ---
 Make sure the backend is running before starting the frontend, otherwise markers will not load.

-The app currently does not use marker clustering to ensure compatibility with React 18.

-Future Improvements
-Add marker clustering for better visualization.
+The app uses marker clustering for better performance and visualization.

-Filter crimes by type, city, or state.

-Add search and zoom functionality.
+Filters are available for crime type, district, neighborhood, and date range.
 ---

 ---